NXPHoverGames/GitBook-AIM/overview-of-the-nxp-gazebo-stack.md

 ## Outline of the stack

 The NXP Gazebo simulation stack uses a diverse set of software to enable the simulation of the Cup car.
-Thankfully, as NXP AIM India contestants, you will only need to use specific portions of the stack to develop your self-driving software.
+Thankfully as NXP AIM India contestants, you will only need to use specific portions of the stack to develop your self-driving software.
 The stack is located in the `~/ros2ws/` folder and is set up as follows:

 ![](<.gitbook/assets/image (8).png>)